samiyazaki/Regex-is-not-a-pokemon/gist-template.md

 The third group is delineated by the following characters `([a-z\.]{2,6})` and contains the email service domain.
 You can see that this group allows for any lowercase letter and a period.
 This group also allows for any combination of these characters and limits the length of the users email service domain to a minimum of 2 characters and a maximum of 6 characters.

 ### Bracket Expressions
+Bracket expressions are used to determine if a character is in a provided set of characters.
+The data is enclosed in square brackets and when referring to matching email addresses, the brackets help to determine if the characters are allowed in each group.
+`[a-z0-9_\.-]`: This bracket expression allows for any lowercase letter, any number from 0-9, an underscore, a period, and a dash.
+`[\da-z\.-]`: This bracket expression allows for any digit, any lowercase letter, a period and a dash.
+`[a-z\.]`: This bracket expression allows for any lowercase letter and a period.

 ### Character Classes